dapperfu/python_CANape/README.md

                  debug = True,
                  clear_device_list)

-    # After initializing the ASAP3 connection, a new module/device has to be created and a database file has to be
-    # attached.
-If a connection is being made to a CCP device and an ASAP2 description file is available,
-    # the AttachAsap2() function is used.
+After initializing the ASAP3 connection, a new module/device has to be created and a database file has to be attached.
+If a connection is being made to a CCP device and an ASAP2 description file is available, the AttachAsap2() function is used.

     canape.atttach_asap(a2l=r"C:\Vector\Data\Experiment1\TopSecret.a2l",
                         channel = 2);

-    # To create a connection to a CAN device, the module has to be created like this:
+To create a connection to a CAN device, the module can to be created like this:

-    canape.Asap3CreateModule (Hdl, “CAN”, databaseFilename, driverType, channelNo, &Module);
+    canape.create_module (name = "CAN",
+                          database= r"C:\Vector\Data\Experiment1\TopSecret.dbc",,
+                          driverType=CANape(CCP,
+                          channel = 1);

-    # To close the CANape connection, the exit() function is used:
+To close the CANape connection, the exit() function is used:

     canape.exit()

 # Code